 This research investigated how university techniques for addressing campus bias can affect identity safety for stigmatized identity groups.
 We found that participants exhibited identity safe outcomes when they perceived a more effective bias response.
-Punitive sanctions were perceived as more effective than educational or ambiguous sanctions regardless of bias type and resulted in perception of less bias and less diversity dishonesty.
-Participants indicated similar preferences for punitive and educational sanctions.
+Punitive

 INTERACTIONS BETWEEN SEX, PEER INFLUENCE, AND HEALTH BEHAVIORS